-Maintaining the human-canine bond is vital for your dog to thrive.
-Bonding is a major component of basic dog care.
-Remember that dogs are social animals that need interaction with humans.
-Set aside time for you and your dog to bond.
-Petting your dog, playing with toys, talking to him, or taking him for rides in the car are some ways to strengthen and preserve this bond.
+Maintaining the human-canine bond is vital for your dog to thrive and is a major component of basic dog care that many people disregard.
+Remember that domestic dogs are social animals that need interaction with humans.
+Set aside time for you and your dog to bond each day.
+Petting your dog, playing with toys, talking, or going for a walk or car ride are some ways you can strengthen and preserve this bond.

 When your dog has to spend extended periods of time alone, give it something to do.
 Chews or food dispensing toys can help ward off boredom.